ahmadammarm/fulusin/README.md

 npm start
 ```

 ### This project is open for contributions.
 Feel free to submit issues or pull requests.
-Thank you :)
+Thanks